Friday, January 06, 2012

 Some form of middle course between the extremes of total isolation with deadly competition, and one-world uniformity, can protect variety and competition, which is so vital for improvement and evolution.
 As Cattell pointed out, it is quality rather than quantity that counts in natural selection.
 This means there needs to be some restrictions on competition and force in the world.
 If the human species is destroyed then no group survives.

-The Evolutionary Christian Church sees the need for a common world religious bond, in evaluating the progress of evolution, with the sacred goal of evolving to Godhood, the God first seen in the Revealed Religions (see the Twofold Path.)
+The Theoevolutionary Church sees the need for a common world religious bond, in evaluating the progress of evolution, with the sacred goal of evolving to Godhood, the God first seen in the Revealed Religions (see the Twofold Path.)
 That is, a religious bond which favors---for all groups---the evolutionary advancement of humans, and beyond, which is the deepest meaning behind life and the cosmos.